John Christian of Brieg: Thirty Years' War

 John Christian was a strong supporter of the new King.
 After the election of Frederick V, he stood at the forefront of the national government of Silesia.
 On 27 February 1620 in Wrocław the Silesian states paid tribute to Frederick V, during which the formula of the oath was given by the Duke of Brzeg.
 John Christian also worked in the diplomatic affairs on behalf of King-Elector.
 In Poland, he sought to raise more troops to support the civil war against the Habsburgs.
 Also, he made contacts with the Anti-Habsburg opposition in Hungary, where the King counted with the support of Gábor Bethlen, Prince of Transylvania.
 In Silesia John Christian persuaded several nobles to join to the Anti-Habsburg side, promising military support.
-However, the cruelty and dictatorial government of Frederick V, the Silesians began to reject the Anti-Habsburg moods and they fading totally on 8 November 1620, when at the Battle of White Mountain were the Habsurg army severely defeated the Bohemian forces.
+However, the cruelty and dictatorial government of Frederick V, the Silesians began to reject the Anti-Habsburg moods and they fading totally on 8 November 1620, when at the Battle of White Mountain were the Habsburg army severely defeated the Bohemian forces.
 One day after, Prague was occupied by the Habsburgs.
 Standing all the time faithfully at the side of Frederick V, John Christian urged to the Silesian states to adopt a tax on the continuation of the war.
 However, the following successful of Ferdinand II between the Princes who support the Elector crashed all his plans; on 23 December John Christian was finally defeated and fled to the court of George William, Elector of Brandenburg.
 The Silesian government entered immediately in negotiations with the winners.
 On 28 February 1621 in Dresden, with the mediation of Elector John George I of Saxony, the agreement was signed.
 The Silesian states sworn fidelity to the Emperor and break completely all relations with his enemies.
 In addition, Ferdinand II received the sum of 300,000 guilders for participants in the revolt, with the exception of the chief of the Silesian forced, Duke John George of Krnov.